BLOG

 Integrated instead of complex

 An external OCPP broker is particularly suitable as a temporary solution for complex, established system structures.
-Anyone who wants to operate charging infrastructure efficiently, economically, and sustainably should opt for a complete solution with an integrated OCPP broker, such as chargecloud.
+Anyone who wants to operate charging infrastructure efficiently, economically and sustainably should opt for a complete solution with an integrated OCPP broker, such as chargecloud.